THE VOLGA GERMANS IN PORTLAND

 The German term referring to a married couple was Sie sind gefreit.
 This is comparable to the English term "They are engaged."
 A man who took part in these wedding activities was called a Gefreiersmann.

-The wedding date would be set at this time, generally in the winter, because more time was available to prepare.
+The wedding date would typically be set at this time, generally in the winter, as more time was available for preparation.
 No marriages were performed during the Lenten season.
 Spring followed with warmer weather, which meant the resumption of fieldwork.
 Weddings were also observed during the week, so the celebration did not extend into the Sabbath.

-Shortly after the marriage agreement, the families attended a dinner.
+Shortly after the marriage agreement was done, the families attended a dinner.
 This added to the festivity and was referred to as a Wunghoff.

 Three consecutive Sundays before the wedding date, announcements of the impending marriage were made at the church services.
 This gave anybody a chance to speak out against this union.